fqantonio/GoingInductive/README.md

 1. Conclude about the impact on students learning of a strategic learning methodological major change, from direct instruction to inductive;
 2. to share the work done about the impact of a educational strategic change: from Direct Instruction to Four Components Instructional Design (4C/ID).

 [^readme-1]: This work, as well as the data, is also presented at the blog "<https://4cidchange.edublogs.org/>" and in the github repository <https://github.com/fqantonio/GoingInductive>.
+Currently, working at a non-profit association, Lab Aberto FAB LAB (https://lababerto.pt/), that promotes the implementation of FAB LAB in schools.

 This **knowledge base source** contains the results, conclusions, procedures, exploratory data analysis (EDA), data, statistical methods, educational methodologies, learning flow and bLearning practice.
 Hopefully, there will be, at least, one paper based on this.